valkey-io/valkey-io.github.io/content/blog/2024-06-27-using-bitnami-valkey-chart/index.md

 To solve the problems you may have with the Bitnami community packages—including deployment support, operational support, and bug fixes—please open an issue in the Bitnami [Helm charts](https://github.com/bitnami/charts) or [containers](https://github.com/bitnami/containers) GitHub repositories.
 Also, if you want to contribute to the catalog, feel free to send us a [pull request](https://github.com/bitnami/containers/pulls), and the team will check it and guide you in the process for a successful merge.

-If you are interested in learning more about the Tanzu Application Catalog in general, check out the [product webpage](https://tanzu.vmware.com/application-catalog) and [contact us](https://tanzu.vmware.com/application-catalog#get-started).
+If you are interested in learning more about the Tanzu Application Catalog in general, check out the [product webpage](https://tanzu.vmware.com/application-catalog).